Erosion Control Material

 - Erosion Control Logs: Densely packed logs can be filled with coir or straw fibers.
 Logs are designed to be robust to hold up in demanding locations such as high flows or steep banks.

 - Erosion Control Mats: Erosion control mats are another favorite for erosion control and often feature blends of either coconut coir, straw, or wood fiber blends.
-Mats will vary in strength depending on the type of material they are constructed from.
+Mats will vary in strength depending on the type of erosion control material or fabric they are constructed from.
 Higher strength mats will typically be built from the tough coir fiber, while shorter term erosion may use straw or coco-straw blends.

 - Erosion Control Wattles: Another similar erosion control product is one of our erosion control wattles.
 While not as densely packed as one of our logs, these wattles are designed to filter out sediment and sand from stormwater runoff.